MinecraftServerControl/mscs/README.md

 key/value pairs to the world's `server.properties` file.

 The following keys are available:
+* mscs-enabled - Enable or disable the world server.
 * mscs-version-type - Assign the version type (release or snapshot).
 * mscs-client-version - Assign the version of the client software.
 * mscs-client-jar - Assign the .jar file for the client software.